NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/tutorial/vector.rst

 Exercise
 *********

-How much speedup do you get from vectorization?
+1. What is the speedup achieved through vectorization?

 .. code-block:: console
     :linenos: